rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 The goal of the change detectors is to know which model property, used in the template of a component, have changed since the last time the change detection process ran.

-In order to know that, Angular is going to create an instance of the appropiate change detector class, and it will create a link to the component that its suppose to check.
+In order to know that, Angular is going to create an instance of the appropriate change detector class, and it will create a link to the component that its suppose to check.

 In our example, because we only have one instance of the `MainComponent` and the `MovieComponent` we are going to have only one instance of the `MainComponent_ChangeDetector` and the `MovieComponent_ChangeDetector`.